 - Valerian potentially protects dopaminergic cells.

-Needless to say, the potential combination of GABAergic relaxation & dopaminergic neuroprotection perfectly fits the bill for a post-Adderall comeback.
+Needless to say, the potential combination of GABAergic relaxation and dopaminergic neuroprotection perfectly fits the bill for a post-Adderall comeback.
 However, before trying valerian to attenuate the Adderall crash, I recommend supplementing it independently, i.e. on a completely sober mind, for a few trial-runs to determine whether it stimulates or sedates your unique little brain.
 More on Valerian.

-Naturally synthesized melatonin plays an important neurochemical role in sleep & circadian rhythms, whereas dietary melatonin acutely sedates the mind, shifting it to a “sleep” state, often to treat insomniac events.
+Naturally synthesized melatonin plays an important neurochemical role in sleep and circadian rhythms, whereas dietary melatonin acutely sedates the mind, shifting it to a “sleep” state, often to treat insomniac events.
 For the Adderall-harried brain, melatonin serves two functions: